 The demon had been terrorizing a small village with a terrible illness.
 It threw an infectious powder into the faces of its victims, who would then suffer for a few days of terrible fever before expiring.
 To make it worse, the fever supposedly caused terrible hallucinations and rambling in people, who needed the care of others for any chance of recovery.

 Miroku's sutras sent out the weak demon, and it immediately made its way toward the armed hanyou.
 Seeing the terrifying sword Inuyasha held, it panicked and made a break away from him.
 Swerving to the left, it sent a bomb of powder right at Inuyasha, who leapt away with ease.
 The demon grinned, realizing that the hanyou did not realize that the powder was airborne and spread easily.

 Preparing multiple attacks, the demon launched bomb after bomb of the smoky powder at the hanyou, deliberating missing him.

 Inuyasha, for all his strength, also needed to be injured before he learned in battle.
 He dodged halfheartedly, before realizing that the demon had surrounded him with the smoke.
 Unable to prevent it, he inhaled, and felt the burning sensation immediately.

 Growling, he unleashed his windscar and eradicated the little twerp, who disappeared with a disbelieving squawk.

 The sun was about to set when he took note of his discomfort.
 He was unusually warm, and shed his haori.
-He pulled down his single window cover, breathing deeply.
+He pulled away his only window's cover, breathing deeply.
 He was still far too warm.

 As the night stole over the land, his temperature rose further still.
 He opened his white shirt as his hair darkened and his ears changed.
 By now, the heat was becoming such a problem that he was tempted to sleep outside.
-Unfortunately, in his human form, it wouldn't be wise.
+Unfortunately, it wouldn't be wise in his human form.